johannesjo/ng-fab-form/README.md

 dateFormat: 'dd.MM.yy',
 timeFormat: 'HH:MM'
 ```
-You can easily extend those configurations like this
+You can easily extend those configurations like this;
 ```javascript
 angular.module('exampleApp', [
     'ngFabForm',